CS411-Compilers-Projects/Project-One/README.md

 (Due: 10 AM, Tuesday, 1/30/2018)<br>
 <br>
 INSTRUCTIONS:<br>
-Compile "Client.java" and "ToyLexer.java".
+Compile "Client.java" and "ToyLexer.java" in JAVA.
 Execute with "input1.txt" and "input2.txt" in the same directory.<br>